Approaches to Conflict-free Replicated Data Types: Operation-based CRDTs

 The core concept of op-based (for short) CRDTs is to send operations, not state, to other replicas, towards replica convergence.
 So, when an update operation is invoked, in addition to being applied to the replica where it was invoked, it is sent to all other replicas, asynchronously, upon which they are applied at those replicas, when they arrive.
 Query operations (that do not cause state changes) can make use of the local state and be responded to immediately, causing no inter-replica messaging.

 Because operations are not, in general, idempotent, it is essential that an exactly-once messaging mechanism is used.
-For convergence, for some CRDTs no ordering guarantees at all would be needed.
-But towards ensuring, in addition to convergence, the strongest possible consistency model while remaining available under partitions, i.e., causal consistency, a causal broadcast~\cite{DBLP:journals/tocs/BirmanJ87} mechanism is normally adopted, making causally dependent operations become visible in the correct order.
+For some CRDTs no ordering guarantees at all would be needed for convergence.
+But towards ensuring, in addition to convergence, causal consistency -- the strongest possible consistency model while remaining available under partitions -- a causal broadcast~\cite{DBLP:journals/tocs/BirmanJ87} mechanism is normally adopted, making causally dependent operations become visible in the correct order.

 The essential improvement over previous attempts at optimistic replication is the treatment of non-commutative operations.
-Two concurrently invoked non-commutative operations (in two replicas), could arrive, and be applied in different orders in different replicas, which would lead to divergence.
+Two concurrently invoked non-commutative operations could arrive and be applied in different orders in different replicas, which would lead to divergence.
 This is dealt with by sending more than just the operation when ``broadcasting operations'' to other replicas.